benediktwerner/intcode/README.md

 ```
 // Comment

-var x;              // Variables must be declared before their first use and are initialized to zero
+var x;              // Variables must be declared before their first use.
+Globals are initialized to zero.
 var y = 13;         // but they can also be declared on the first assignment

 var z = input();    // Get input